-Choose shorter or colorful, long-flowering, multi-branched sunflowers for garden show.
+Choose shorter or colorful, long-flowering, multi-branched sunflowers for a big garden show.
 The well-branched Autumn Beauty Blend sunflowers have long-flowering bold blooms in shades of gold and burnished-red.
 The 5-6’ plants are perfect for large borders.
 The ivory and pale yellow flowers of ‘Italian White’ are small, delicate, and borne in profusion on 5-7′, well-branched plants.
 Both perform well in big garden spaces!

-There are lots of super compact varieties good for small-space gardening.
+There are lots of super-compact varieties good for small-space gardening.
 Pick the 1-2′ ‘Big Smile‘ for containers and really small gardens.
 Its dark-centered yellow flowers are cheerful and prolific.
 The slightly taller ‘Peach Passion’ is a 2-4’ variety with loads of small, peachy yellow flowers over a season.

 Sunflowers take 50-110 days to bloom from seed, depending on the variety.
 Plant seeds outdoors in fertile, well-drained soil to a depth of 1-2″, or indoors under grow lights in pots of Black Gold Seedling Mix.
 Amending garden soil with Black Gold Garden Soil or Black Gold Garden Compost Blend will help facilitate germination and deep root growth.
 Give sunflowers full sun and lots of space to grow, especially tall varieties.
 Provide minimal care once established, aside from occasional watering in dry weather.

 Refrain from planting sunflowers near areas where you intend to direct sow other seeds.
 Sunflowers excrete chemicals from their roots that reduce germination and seedling growth in many other plant species.
 This helps sunflowers naturally compete in the wild, but it can create problems in the garden.